wallarug/avr-web-compiler/README.md

 ```

 # Programs to install in virtual env  #
+**NOTE:**  if you download this repo, you get a preconfigured virtualenv with all the required packages.
 ```
 #!Bash